electric-sql/electric/website/docs/api/clients/typescript.md

   },
   onError: async (error) => {
     if (error instanceof FetchError && error.status === 401) {
-      // Force token refresh or handle specific auth errors await refreshToken()
+      // Force token refresh
+      await refreshToken()
+      // Return empty object to trigger a retry with the new token
-      // The next request will automatically get a fresh token via the function-based header }
+      // that will be fetched by our function-based header return {}
+    }
     // Rethrow errors we can't handle
     throw error